Hurry Up, Baby! The Truth about What Induces Labor

 Read MorePregnancy is a happy time for couples, but it comes with worries.
 Miscarriage is probably the number one fear shared by expectant parents.

-While most pregnancies reach term, an estimated 15 to 25 percent of known pregnancies end in miscarriage and more than 80 percent of miscarriages happen within the first three months of pregnancy.
+While most pregnancies reach term, an estimated 10 percent of all clinically recognized pregnancies end in miscarriage and approximately 80 percent of miscarriages happen within the first three months of pregnancy.
 That’s why couples typically wait a handful of weeks to announce they’re pregnant.
 Some women fear a miscarriage means they have a fertility problem, but this is not the case.
 At least 85% of women who have miscarriages go on to have normal pregnancies and births.

 The good news is once a normal pregnancy is seen on ultrasound at the first pregnancy visit, the likelihood of miscarriage is reduced.
 When you reach the second trimester, the likelihood is further reduced.